IPB

 Music playlists

 Sonic 1 has 2 music playlists: one to play music when loading the level and one to resume it when invincibility wears off.
-For the first list, just place the pointer to the music — we'll add that later — at the end of the list:
+To simplify things, you could simply use the same playlist; otherwise, you'll have to keep them synchronized.
+To do that, remove those lines:

 ; ---------------------------------------------------------------------------